techfutures/base-jekyll-template/_posts/2018-03-05-create-a-new-password.md

 <u><em><strong></strong></em></u>

+*<u><strong>If you did not request a user account from the space manager upon joining, please submit a ticket to support@cmpny.com with the information below.</strong></u>*

+Full Name:<br>Your Company:<br>Company Location: (Burnaby/Coquitlam)<br>Plan Type: (Office #, Personal Desk #, Hot Desk)

+# Password Reset

 Head over to the [Accounts Management Portal](http://accounts.cmpny.com/pwm) and create a new password for your account.

 Use the Forgotten Password button and enter your username (see format below).<br>Alternatively, you may login using your temporary password if you have one.
 You will be sent a link to your registered email with further instructions to reset your password, this link expires within 1 hour.<br>For security reasons your email cannot be changed by submitting a support ticket, if you require to change your email please see the front desk.&nbsp;

-Your username is in the format of first name (dot) last name, for example Captain.Kirk
+Your username is in the format of first name (dot) last name,<br>For example **Captain.Kirk**

 This same username and password is used for all Spacekraft IT services, including this support portal, print services and the wireless network.

 Please note, you will not be able to use any services until you have created a new password.

-*<u><strong>Effective March 13, 2017 user accounts will not be automatically provisioned.
-If you require a user account please request one by submitting a ticket.</strong></u>*

 If you change your password after you have connected to Spacekraft Print Services or the Spacekraft Private Wi-Fi network, you may have to log out/reboot your computer to reset the saved credentials.
 For the Wi-Fi network your computer may prompt you to enter your new password, if it doesn't you will have to follow the appropriate Connecting to Spacekraft Private guide to change your stored password.